 Immigration law and criminal law are two different areas of law that may intersect in certain circumstances, making it difficult to navigate without the proper expertise.
 Opinion Letters from Immigration Lawyers are often required to explain how one’s criminal charge or conviction will affect one’s immigration status.

 A criminal conviction or charge may affect an individual’s immigration status, depending on the severity of the offence and the provisions of the Immigration and Refugee Protection Act (“IRPA”) and the Criminal Code of Canada.
-An immigration lawyer can provide a legal opinion explaining how the criminal charge or conviction affects your immigration status.
+An immigration lawyer in Toronto can provide a legal opinion explaining how the criminal charge or conviction affects your immigration status.

 For instance, certain criminal convictions may render an individual inadmissible to Canada, which means that they will be ineligible for permanent residency or even temporary residency in Canada.
 In such cases, it’s important to carefully review the facts of the case and determine whether the criminal conviction falls under the categories of inadmissibility listed under the IRPA.